BUSI 2800 [0.5 credit] Entrepreneurship

 Overview of the basics of entrepreneurship, with emphasis on idea generation and identification, team building, business models, initial strategies and feasibility.
 A number of organization types will be studied.

 Lecture three hours a week.

 BUSI 4601 and BUSI 4609 in Item 8 above must be taken at the Sprott School of Business.
 The following courses cannot be used as free electives toward the B.Com. degree: ESLA 1300 , ESLA 1500 , and any 0000-level course such as MATH 0009 and MATH 0107 .
 The 4000-level credit in Item 9 above must be taken at the Sprott School of Business.
-Students may not continue into 3000-level or higher BUSI courses unless the following two minimum requirements are met: a) successful completion of BUSI 1800 and b) successful completion of BUSI 2800 .
-Students require completion of BUSI 1995 to be eligible for registration in BUSI 2101 , completion of BUSI 2995 to be eligible for registration in BUSI 3309 , and completion of BUSI 3995 to be eligible for registration in BUSI 4609 .
+Students require completion of BUSI 1800 and BUSI 2800 to be eligible for registration in BUSI 3102, BUSI 3103, and BUSI 3309.
+Students require completion of BUSI 1995 to be eligible for registration in BUSI 2101 , completion of BUSI 2995 to be eligible for registration in BUSI 3309 , and completion of BUSI 3995 to be eligible for registration in BUSI 4609 ( BUSI 4709 for B.Com. with concentration in International Business students).
 BUSI 4995 must be completed as part of the degree requirements prior to graduation from the Bachelor of Commerce.